-Episcopal is a leader among independent schools in programming related to HSW in Northeast Florida.
-The school’s Health, Safety, and Well-Being (HSW) program has been in place for several years, each year expanding on ways to ensure students learn self care, mental health best practices, coping skills, and how to make healthy choices.
+Episcopal’s Health, Safety, and Well-Being (HSW) effort is a long-term, community-wide program designed to involve and benefit students, parents, and faculty and staff.
+Programming topics ensure that students learn self care, mental health best practices, coping skills, and how to make healthy choices.
 All content is delivered in an age-appropriate way in an environment that is open and caring so that all students may participate fully in discussions and associated activities.
-In addition to students, the program includes faculty and staff, with professional development training occurring on campus so that they may more fully support and be understanding of pressures students are facing and decisions they are making, whether that relates to food choices, social media, or vaping.Â
+Faculty and staff also participate in programming, with professional development training occurring on campus so that adults on campus may more fully support and understand the pressures students experience related to stress, social media, and high-risk behaviors.

 Lower Schools